jdvalera/Udacity-Full-Stack/Project4/README.md

 I created a seperate entity to represent speakers.
 The `Session` and `Speaker` entity uses a many-to-many relationship and is not implemented using a parent-child implementation.
 Each session can have multiple speakers and this is done by adding a `speakerKeys` property in the `Session` entity which stores multiple `Speaker` keys and each speaker can be in multiple sessions.
 I also added a property in the `Speaker` entity which returns all sessions that the speaker is speaking in.
 The drawback to this approach is that a speaker must first be registered before being able to be added to a session.

 To add a speaker to a session the user must first create a speaker instance.
 The user then needs to retrieve the Speaker key from either the `getSpeakers` endpoint or from the admin console.
+If a padding error is given check whether there is a trailing or leading space when inputting keys.

 ### Setup Instructions